 As a gamer, you may not spend all that much time thinking about the components that go into making your favorite games, but were you to, one element that would spring readily to mind is graphic design.

 To get a better idea of how important graphic design has become to the gaming industry, it is worth considering how gaming has evolved.
 Limitations on random access memory (RAM) in the earliest computers meant that designers were limited to using text to create a gaming environment.
 Even when the transition to the use of visual-based gaming environments began, continuing limitations on processing power meant that graphics were very crude compared to what we are used to now.
 The Atari 2600, released in 1977 and seen as a revolution in gaming technology, had almost no RAM at all.
-In contrast, the gaming PCs and consoles you would use now have dedicated chips that render graphics into something verging on photorealism.
+In contrast, the gaming PCs and consoles you would use now have dedicated chips that render graphics into something verging on photorealism and provide plenty of RAM.

 The 1990s became a golden age for computer games development.
 A large number of developers and publishers emerged, but the technology also became transformative, and the games consoles we have come to know and love started to appear.
 For example, Sony first introduced its PlayStation console platform in late 1994.
 Sony experienced a hugely successful launch, and games developed for the platform, such as Battle Arena Toshinden, were praised for their graphics and gameplay.
 By the time the PlayStation 2 was rolled out in 2000, the platform had better graphics than a PC.
 That the PlayStation 2 continued to be produced until 2013 is testimony to its quality.